 EMTs and paramedics are first responders trained to treat patients in an emergency and transport them to a hospital, but is an EMT the same as a paramedic?

 Emergency Medical Services (EMS) is the system that provides emergency medical care through a system of coordinated response and emergency medical care.
-Along with emergency doctors and nurses, police officers and firefighters, EMT’s and paramedics are trained professionals within the Emergency Medical Services system.
-However, their training and the scope of care they perform are different.
+EMTs and paramedics both provide emergency medical services.
+When they arrive at an emergency, their roles seem similar.
+Some of their duties overlap — however, their training and the scope of care they perform differ.

 What is an EMT?

-Emergency Medical Technicians (EMTs) are the most common providers of emergency medical services, there are currently over 22,000 certified EMTs in Massachusetts.
-There are two types of EMTs in Massachusetts, EMT Basic, and EMT Advanced.
+Emergency Medical Technicians (EMTs) are the most common providers of emergency medical services—there are over 22,000 certified EMTs in Massachusetts.

 How do you become an EMT?

 EMT-Basics training programs involve lectures, demonstrations and practical application of the skills necessary in emergencies.
 Topics covered during instruction include common medical emergencies, childbirth, working with children, environmental crises, and extrication from motor vehicles.
 Following training, candidates sit for exams from the Massachusetts Office of Emergency Medicine and the National Registry of Emergency Medical Technicians.